 A circular shunt can develop if blood flows from the aorta into the coronary arteries, then retrogradely into the RV through sinusoids, and from there back into the right atrium (RA) via tricuspid regurgitation.
 This creates a loop that bypasses both systemic and pulmonary circulations, providing no effective perfusion.
 If coronary perfusion becomes dependent on right ventricular pressure, this is hemodynamically dangerous and may lead to myocardial ischemia.
 Right ventricular-dependent coronary circulation (RVDCC) is considered a contraindication to biventricular repair in PA/IVS.

-A similar circular shunt physiology can also occur after balloon dilation of the pulmonary valve, particularly if significant secondary pulmonary insufficiency develops, especially when combined with severe tricuspid regurgitation, a large PDA or BT-shunt, and an inter-atrial shunt.
+A similar circular shunt physiology can also occur after balloon fulguration and dilation of the pulmonary valve, when significant secondary pulmonary insufficiency develops, especially when combined with severe tricuspid regurgitation, a large PDA or BT-shunt, and an inter-atrial shunt.

 Gerbode Defect: